-Before rising to prominance in TV, Red Skelton was in radio and a movie actor appearing in more then 40 films.
-He had his start in his early years performing in medican shows, circus acts and vaudville.
-One aspect that not too many people know is that Skelton was an acive working artist.
+Before rising to prominence in TV, Red Skelton was on the radio and a movie actor appearing in more than 40 films.
+He had his start in his early years performing in medicine shows, circus acts, and vaudeville.
+One aspect that not too many people know is that Skelton was an active working artist.
 He painted over 1,000 oil paintings of clowns.
-Its said his income from lithograph copies of his paintings netted him more money then acting.
-At the time of his death in 1977 is orginal oils went for $80,000 and up.
+It’s said his income from lithograph copies of his paintings netted him more money than acting.
+At the time of his death in 1977 is original oils went for $80,000 and up.

-Skelton was also an accomplished writer and composure.
-He sold many of his works to the company Muzak.
+Red Skelton’s compositions total 4,000 songs and 64 symphonies.
+He conducted and created numerous CDs, and his works were performed by artists such as Arthur Fiedler, the London Philharmonic, and Van Clyburn.
+In addition, many of his works were purchased by Muzak for use as background music in workplaces and elevators.
 He is credited with over 8,000 songs and symphonies at the time of his death.
 Skelton died on September 17, 1997, at the age of 84.